OriginStampTimestamping/originstamp-client-java/docs/TimestampApi.md

 Submission

 You can submit your hash with this function.
 If your api key is valid, your hash is added to batch and is scheduled for timestamping.
-If the hash already exists, the created flag in the response is set to false.
+If the hash already exists, the created flag in the response is set to false and the notification(s) of the current request will be totally ignored.
 You are also able to submit additional information, such as comment or notification credentials.
 Once a hash is successfully created for a certain crypto-currency, we can notify your desired target with the timestamp information (POST Request).
+The webhook is triggered as soon as the tamper-proof timestamp with the selected crypto currency has been created.
 Additionally, it is possible to include a preprint URL in the hash submission.
 Before the generation of the timestamp hash you can create a random UUID Version 4 and include https://originstamp.com/u/UUID where UUID is your UUID e.g. in a document you want to timestamp.
 In the preprint URL field you include your UUID and then it is possible to verify the timestamp within the document (or whatever).

 ### Example
 ```java